Forming a Limited Liability Company (LLC) in New York is an easy process, but it involves a few steps.

 New York LLCs must sign an operating agreement.
 This is described in Section 417.
 The agreement should include information such as details about the business and how it will operate in daily operations.
 It must also address individual obligations and responsibilities.
 You can make changes to the operating agreement at any time.
 You cannot make any changes to the operating agreement without the consent of all parties.

 An operating agreement can be adopted before filing articles of organization, or within 90 days.
-They are not filed with state.
+They are not filed with the state.

 Filling out your New York LLC documents